I know that by the end of writing this post, I'll be searching for cheap hotel deals to go back up there.

 T H E

-The buildings and architecture in Liverpool is absolutely stunning to the eye.
-From Liverpool Anglican Cathedral to the modern Mann Island apartment buildings, St George's Hall opposite the busy Lime Street Station, and of course the beautiful Three Graces that stand out on the Waterfront.
+The buildings and architecture in Liverpool are absolutely stunning to the eye.
+From Liverpool Anglican Cathedral to the modern Mann Island apartment buildings, St George's Hall opposite the busy Lime Street Station, and of course, the beautiful Three Graces that stand out on the Waterfront.
 They're so iconic and photogenic.
-Very Instragammable I might add.
+Very Instragammable, I might add.
 I could literally admire them of all their architectural beauty all day long.

 S C O U S E R S